heitorPB/heitorPB.github.io/_posts/2018-10-16_EssertinesHiking/2018-10-16-EssertinesHike.md

 of Essertines, near Geneva, Switzerland.
 It's a very lovely place, with old beautiful buildings, small roads and wineries.

+Click the images to see them bigger and to comment them.

 [![](imgs/DSC_3333.JPG)](https://www.flickr.com/photos/heitorpb/30468016197/in/album-72157702559519395/)

 Essertines belongs to the municipality of Dardagny.
 1 861 people live in